 A physical examination is required for entry to the program.
 Practitioners who are authorized to complete the physical exam form include any licensed physician, a physician assistant with a licensed physician or an advanced practice nurse whose training is in adult or family medicine.
-The student must also submit a current immunization record, that documents compliance with program vaccination requirements.
+The student must also submit a current immunization record that documents compliance with program vaccination requirements.
+Students are required to undergo vaccination and/or testing for certain conditions in order to decrease the risk of disease transmission to my patients during clinical internship.